rmull/tinkup/README.md

 More info about pySerial [here](https://github.com/pyserial/pyserial).

+- Driver support for FTDI serial devices.
+This depends on your operating system.
+If your RetroTINK is not detected by tinkup on the first try, look for the VCP drivers for your platform on the [FTDI website](https://ftdichip.com/drivers/vcp-drivers/).
+You shouldn't need to bother with these if attaching the RetroTINK in firmware update mode causes a new USB serial device to be detected by your OS.

 ## Usage

 1. Download the hex file for your specific model of RetroTINK by visiting the [RetroTINK Blog](https://www.retrotink.com/blog).

-2. Attach a USB cable between your host PC and the RetroTINK.
+2. Attach a USB cable between your host PC and the RetroTINK while holding the correct button on the RetroTINK to put it in update mode.
+Details about this procedure can be seen on [YouTube](https://www.youtube.com/watch?v=Bva0JXLoq7E).

 3. Run tinkup.py with a path to your firmware hex file specified as the only
 argument: